MrGrumpyGillz/CTF/README.md

 # CTF
-a place for notes and answers of some CTFs
+a place for notes and answers to some CTFs

 # Take aways
 Building your own file system is a good idea so malware can not just traverse your file paths by default.